dblinn/shortly/README.md

 * If you get an error describing a ruby version mismatch and you're using rvm, you can ** ```rvm use 2.2.0```

+* To set up the mongoDB database
+** Install [mongoDB](http://docs.mongodb.org/manual/installation/) if you haven't already ** Make sure you have mongod running.
+The development and test environments assumes a default mongo port of 27017

 * To start the application
 ** ```thin start```
 ** You can then visit localhost:3000 to see the application